signupsoftware/exflowwebd365o/README.md

 * Fixes an issue with the search panel where suggestion lists on textboxes could get stuck after a search.
 * This release applies to Dynamics NAV, AX 2012 and 365fO.

+\* PREVIEWS ARE PROVIDED "AS-IS," "WITH ALL FAULTS," AND "AS AVAILABLE," AND ARE EXCLUDED FROM THE SERVICE LEVEL AGREEMENTS AND LIMITED WARRANTY.

 ### Release 2017.20.0.0
 2017-12-06 for AX12, D365O, NAV